British Insects: the Genera of Lepidoptera-Noctuidae |

-Hapalotis Hübner.
+Hapalotis Hübner

+Adults.
 Head smooth.
 Head without a frontal tuft.
 Eyes glabrous; not ciliated.
 Antennae of males ciliate.

 Living adults found June and July.